apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/plugin.md

 # BlackBerry 10 Plugins

-The section provides details for how to implement plugin code on the BlackBerry 10 platform.
-See Application Plugins for an overview of how to structure the plugin and implement its common JavaScript interface.
+The section provides details for how to implement native plugin code on the BlackBerry 10 platform.
+Before reading this, see Application Plugins for an overview of the plugin's structure and its common JavaScript interface.
+This section continues to demonstrate the sample _echo_ plugin that communicates from the Cordova webview to the native platform and back.

 This is a continuation of the Plugin Development Guide for Cordova.
 Once you have reviewed that content, now let's look at things